 - Deposit/Withdrawal Fees: Some trading apps will charge you a fee when you deposit or withdraw funds.
 There might be an additional fee if you are funding your account with a non-supported currency.

 - Trading Commissions: Trading commissions can come as a flat or variable fee – albeit, it’s usually the latter.
 For example, you might pay 0.2% on each buy and sell order you place.
-Some trading apps – like eToro, charge no commissions at all.
+Some trading apps – like eToro, charge no commissions at all on real stocks.

 - Spreads: Spreads ensure that trading apps always make a profit.
 It’s simply the difference between the buy and sell price that you see.
 The wider the spread, the more you are paying to access the market.